nf-core/tools/CODE_OF_CONDUCT.md

 # Our Pledge
-In the interest of fostering an open, collaborative, and welcoming environment, we as contributors and maintainers of nf-core pledge to making participation in our projects and community a harassment-free experience for everyone, regardless of:
+In the interest of fostering an open, collaborative, and welcoming environment, we as contributors and maintainers of nf-core, pledge to making participation in our projects and community a harassment-free experience for everyone, regardless of:

 - Age
 - Body size